jinseo-James-Cha/jinseo-James-Cha/README.md

 ## 🤓 My values
 Speaking English&한국어 Fluently<br>

-## 💪 Goals of 2025
+## 💪 Goals of 2026
-1. Learning and focusing on Python language, deep dive into data structures and algorithms<br>
+1. Solve 1000 Leet Code problems and study more on data structures<br>
-2. Reading +20 books
+2. Reading +12 books
 3. Experiencing new challenge as SE !